 Now, just add a pom to the top of the beanie to finish it off.
 I made mine using the same Dove Heather yarn as the cuff and a large pom maker.
 Or you can attach a ready-made one.
 No matter how you make the pompom, be sure to sew it on securely to the beanie.
 I like to take my time and go around the base of the pompom, making sure that it doesn’t wobble too much when I shake the hat around a little.
 And you’re done!

 I love this slouchy beanie so much; the color, the texture, and just how easy it is to size makes it the perfect pattern for beginners.
 This beanie along with the Saleha gloves are so fun to make and it was really rewarding to see it come together.
 I made these a while ago, and the technique and neatness just weren’t there 2 years ago.
 These are new and improved pictures of the same pattern, made 2 years later.
 It just shows how much practice helps!

 Thanks so much for reading.
 If you liked this, be sure to subscribe to the weekly newsletter using the box below!
-You’ll get new patterns, tips, and tutorials delivered right to inbox every week, and you’ll get access to the subscriber-only resource library with even more freebies!
-Just sign up below and you’re done.
+You’ll get new patterns, tips, and tutorials delivered right to your inbox every week, and you’ll get access to the subscriber-only resource library with even more resources and cheatsheets!
+Just sign up below with your name and email and you’re done.